Nothing’s more festive than bubbly champagne cocktails! They’re easy to make, and add class and style to any celebration.

 Are you ready to celebrate?
 Champagne has been a festive drink for centuries.
 Of course, you can just pop the cork and drink it straight up (which Alex and I do, often!).
 But why not try a champagne cocktail?
 The tangy, bubbly sparkling wine is perfect with all sorts of flavors, from lemon to St Germain to cranberry.
 Even just adding one or two ingredients to champagne really alters the flavor and adds depth.
 And of course, holding a glass says, “Hey, I’m someone with sophistication and class!”
 Ready to toast?

-And now… the best easy champagne cocktails to try!
+And now… the top champagne cocktails to try!

 Here’s one of the most sophisticated and refreshing cocktail recipes out there: a French 75!
 It’s got a mysterious name, but it’s made with a few simple ingredients.
 It’s tangy, bubbly, and a bit botanical.
 Perfect for entertaining, use it as a brunch drink or a dinner party with friends.
 Really, any occasion is better with this drink in hand!
 The flavors are simple and classy: gin, lemon juice, simple syrup, and Champagne.